rpothin/PowerPlatform-Governance-With-Terraform/README.md

 ## 💡 Ideas

 - [ ] Automate the workspace setup using a Polyglot Notebook - _allowing to combine code and documentation in the same place_
+- [ ] Implement unit tests for the Terraform configurations - _to ensure the configurations are working as expected_

 ## ❗ Code of Conduct